arizmuajianisan/pikapika/README.md

 # Pikapika — Downloads Folder Organizer

+“Pika Pika” is an onomatopoeia in Japanese, meaning “shiny” or “sparkly.”
+This project is mainly used to clean your folder of clutter and manage it efficiently.

 Pikapika is a Python CLI that keeps your Downloads directory tidy by automatically filing items into category folders (Images, Documents, Archives, Installers, etc.) and optionally quarantining junk files such as partial downloads.